ChartBoost/chartboost-mediation-android-sdk-demo/README.md

 ## Creating Fullscreen Placements

-You can implement the HeliumFullscreenAdListener interface to receive notifications about interstitial and rewarded ads loading, displaying, and closing.
+You can implement the `ChartboostMediationFullscreenAdListener` interface to receive notifications about fullscreen ads loading, displaying, and closing.

 ```kotlin Kotlin
 private fun createFullscreenAdListener(): ChartboostMediationFullscreenAdListener =